 “We are incredibly proud of the progress of the expansion.
-Thanks to significant positive commercial developments, the decision was made to increase the storage capacity within the building by using narrow aisles.
+Thanks to significant positive commercial developments, the decision was made to increase the storage capacity within the building by using narrow isles.
 This will allow us to better accommodate the growth of our existing clients.
 To this end, we have extended the completion date to the 2nd quarter of 2023.
 The roof is now closed and we can see that the outer walls are also almost completely up.
 In a short while we can really start working inside!”

 Patrick Verkuijlen, Managing Director Movianto Benelux